transistorsoft/background-geolocation-console/README.md

 ## Install

-You must have [node.js 14.5.0](https://nodejs.org/en/blog/release/v14.5.0/) and [npm](https://www.npmjs.org/) installed on your computer.
+You must have [node.js 14.5.0](https://nodejs.org/en/blog/release/v14.5.0/) or later and [npm](https://www.npmjs.org/) installed on your computer.
 From the root project directory run these commands from the command line:

 ```bash